 We found some wall space, taped the highest tube to a spot that N could easily reach, and kept on taping rolls until we had something we were happy with.

-The trick to making the marble run work is to test it as you go.
+If you want to make a marble run work, it’s best to test it as you go.
 Marbles move fast and like to fly right out of the tubes if they’re not positioned to catch speedy marbles.
 We tested the sections of our DIY marble run a few times to work out the angles and distances.
 This is a fabulous math and physical science lesson!

 Watch the magic happen